top of page

 In-Home Childcare Pilot

-The Stanislaus 2030 In-Home Childcare Expansion Project, will launch in August 2023 and intends to lay the groundwork for a larger-scale investment by a range of stakeholders. and specifically will:
+The Stanislaus 2030 In-Home Childcare Expansion Project, launched in August 2023 to lay the groundwork for a larger-scale investment by a range of stakeholders.
+The pilot is designed to:

-• Pilot and evaluate Nurture’s Business Start-Up supports with 25-35 child care entrepreneurs, which includes $2,500 start-up grants for entrepreneurs that successfully complete the training process
+• Test Nurture’s Business Start-Up course with 25-35 child care entrepreneurs, which includes $2,500 start-up grants for entrepreneurs that successfully complete the training process

 • Define and develop enhanced service-delivery linkages among local stakeholders to accelerate creation of new home-based child care businesses